peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat RoundToIntegerExact(
         PeterO.Numbers.EContext ctx);

 Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.

 <b>Parameters:</b>